jlperona/gpa-converter/README.md

 Some of my future goals for this program:

 * Make the CSV parsing more robust
-    * Deal with quotes that are used to wrap cells
+    * Deal with quotes that are used to wrap cells with commas in them
+        * This may not be needed as cells shouldn't need to contain commas to begin with
+    * Find out how to deal with line endings from both Windows and Unix
+        * May not need to deal with this as it really shouldn't be the program's problem
 * Add more grade scales as I encounter them
+    * Potentially alias `Taiwan` as `United States` due to the ones I've encountered
+        * Unless more Taiwanese transcripts come in with their separate scale
+    * Consider adding several from India for letter grades
+        * There is so much variation in these that I'm not entirely sure if it's worth it unless I start determining a pattern